maltarouti/iris-flower-classification/README.md

 <a id=conclusion></a>
 ## 8. Conclusion 👋
-We conclude that it may be difficult for non-experts to identify iris flower species, machine learning makes it much easier to find out the flower class with 94 percent accuracy.
+We conclude that it may be difficult for non-experts to identify iris flower species, machine learning makes it much easier to find out the flower class with 94% accuracy.
 In the future, we can try to develop a deep learning model utilizing neural networks, which may yield even better and more accurate results.
+Also, feel free to fork this repositry and try to improve the solution.

 <a id=acknowledgements></a>
 ## 9. Acknowledgements ❤️